Tosca tester

 1. Testing proves that there are bugs in the software

 Each application goes through different testing phases, such as integration tests, system tests, regression tests or acceptance tests.
 The primary purpose of software testing is identify the number of yet unknown errors using the chosen method and testing techniques.
-The IT tester tries to find as many hidden system bugs as possible, and then the developers work on fixing them.
+The IT testers try to find as many hidden system bugs as possible, and then the developers work on fixing them.

 The first of the basic principles of testing states that no bug-free software exists and testing reveals the presence of defects, not their absence.
 Sufficient and repeated testing only reduces the incidence of bugs, and the fact that testers find no software bugs in repeated testing does not mean that the software is bug-free.
 Some hidden bugs in software are only discovered by the user in the production environment of the application or software when using functionalities or variations of functionalities that are not commonly used.
 And that is why testing detects the presence of defects, not their absence.